xissburg/edyn/README.md

 registry.emplace<edyn::linacc>(entity, edyn::gravity_earth);
 ```

 There's no explicit mention of a rigid body in the code, but during the physics update all entities that have a combination of the components assigned above will be treated as a rigid body and their state will be updated over time as expected.
-The update may be carried as follows:
+Then, the rigid body motion may be updated as follows:

 ```cpp
 // Apply gravity acceleration, increasing linear velocity.